 Download our FREE Off-to-College Checklist here.

-2. Do not overbuy for the dorm
+2. Don’t overbuy for the dorm

 Keep this mantra in mind…..Less is more, less is more.
 College campus dorm rooms are tiny and spaces shared.
 There is minimal closet space or room for the necessities, much less the extras.
 Don’t think that all of those “dorm room essentials” are essential for your teen, and forget anything oversized.
+Here are the dozen things all first year students need; anything beyond that is a “nice to have” and not a “need to have.”

-Ever seen a photo of a lived-in college room?
+Ever seen a lived-in college room?
 Appalled?
 We were, too.
 The dorm room you help your teen set up will begin to deteriorate the moment you say your goodbyes.
 In the next nine months, your son or daughter will welcome friends into that room, where every surface will be treated as a chair.

 Some dorm room shopping essentials you eagerly purchase this summer will be stuffed in corners, unopened, and collecting dust until they’re rediscovered in May.
 College dorm rooms can be scary messy.

-4. Do not pay full price
+4. Don’t pay full price

 Everything about college is expensive, and that definitely includes dorm shopping, so take advantage of all the shopping deals you can find.
 Many retailers offer special promotions in exchange for your email address.
 Search online to see how to sign up and look for the details on free shipping, too.